Updated: Feb 9

 After a long wait, the "No more Barriers, Access to Education Now" campaign was launched in June 2022.
 Make the Road Connecticut held a rally outside of the Hartford Public Schools' District Building, where we were intercepted by the police, asking us to leave the premises making everyone anxious and concerned about what was gonna happen.
 But that didn't stop us and our campaign launch was a success.

-On September 2022, our voices were heard and Madres Guerreras won their campaign!
-7 demands, such as fixing the Home Language Survey, translating all the documents to Spanish, and more will be implemented in Hartford Public Schools and we are hoping to see these changes in the upcoming years.
+In December 2022, after various meetings with chief Black Burke, our voices were heard and Madres Guerreras won their campaign!
+7 demands, such as fixing the Home Language Survey, translating all the documents to Spanish, adding a web page section about services and rights for parents who do not speak English in all Hartford Public Schools, focus groups with parents that do not speak English from the 39 different schools to talk about improving language services, expand resources with language line and add a survey after the call, add more money to the budget for in-person interpretation so parents can request in-person interpretation, and incorporate cultural training to professional development training for staff and training for interpretation for identified personnel will be implemented in Hartford Public Schools and we are hoping to see these changes in the upcoming years.
 We are not going to stop until our rights are respected!

 We are so proud of them and grateful to have them as leaders for our community.
 To find out more about our work, please join us in our weekly meetings or email our community organizer, Megan Scharrer at email@example.com.